@abstractmethod: Requiring Subclasses to Implement a Method Before They Can Be Instantiated

 What does @abstractmethod do in Python?

 The @abstractmethod decorator marks a method in an abstract base class (ABC) as required.
-Any subclass that inherits from the ABC must provide its own implementation of that method before it can be instantiated.
-Attempting to create an instance of a class that has not overridden all abstract methods raises a TypeError.
+Internally it sets __isabstractmethod__ = True on the function object.
+ABCMeta then collects all such names into the class-level __abstractmethods__ frozenset.
+Any subclass that inherits from the ABC must provide its own implementation of every abstract method before it can be instantiated.
+Attempting to create an instance of a class that has not overridden all abstract methods raises a TypeError naming the missing methods.

 Can an abstract method have an implementation in the base class?

 Yes.
-Unlike abstract methods in Java or C++, Python's @abstractmethod allows the base class method to contain a body with code.
+Unlike abstract methods in Java or C++, Python's @abstractmethod allows the base class method to contain a body with actual code.
 Subclasses are still required to override the method, but they can call the base class implementation through super() to extend rather than replace the behavior.
+PEP 3119 explicitly notes this as a deliberate design choice.

 How do I combine @abstractmethod with @property?